What is Addiction

 How is Addiction Treated

-Psychological and social aspects of addiction can be effectively treated using recognised and evidence based counselling models:
+Psychological and social aspects of addiction can be effectively treated using recognized and evidence based counselling models:

 - 12 Step Fellowships – 12 Step fellowships focus on treating the social/psychological aspects of addiction via ‘fellowship’ meetings which are peer run support groups where members use a common lexicon of recovery and learn to ‘identify’ with other people recovering from addiction.

-- Meditation/Relaxation Techniques – There are many techniques of meditation that concentrate on building the brain’s ability to focus and concentrate, producing a more balanced brain chemistry which is necessary for recovery from addiction.
+- Meditation/Relaxation Techniques – There are many techniques of meditation which concentrate on building the brains ability to focus and concentrate, producing a more balanced brain chemistry which is necessary for recovery from addiction.
 You can even expand the idea of meditation to include physical activities which increase feelings of wellbeing, such as yoga.